daattali/beautiful-jekyll/_drafts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 Why?
 Because that's what most of virtualised environments need: More cores to increase the concurrency without doubling the count of sockets.

 Let's include the "Money factor" and have a look to prove that it will save you good money!

+We will see here 2 scenarios:
+- Scenario A : Small infrastructure, hosts running vSphere Standard only.
+- Scenario B : Advanced Infrastructure, Hosts running vSphere with Operations Manager Enterprise Plus and VSAN advanced.